m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_18.png)

-### Finally , setting up the Desktop Email Client:
+### Finally, setting up the Desktop Email Client

 I've setup Thunderbird as my Desktop client and would recommend so.

-Install it using :
+Install it using:

 - On windows : [Go here](https://www.thunderbird.net/en-US/)

 - On NIX: `sudo apt install thunderbird`

 Run Thunderbird.
-You'd most likely see a popup stating to setup your mail account if not go to Edit -> Account Settings -> Account Actions -> Add Mail Account to add a mail account.
+You'd most likely see a popup stating to setup your mail account if not go to `Edit -> Account Settings -> Account Actions -> Add Mail Account` to add a mail account.
 Click on Configure manually and setup as follows:

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_19.png)

-- Select the IMAP protocol; Enter mail.example.com as the server name; Choose port 143 and STARTTLS; Choose normal password as the authentication method.
+Select the IMAP protocol; Enter `mail.example.com` as the server name; Choose port 143 and `STARTTLS`; Choose `normal password` as the authentication method.

 _Note: You can also use port 993 with SSL/TLS encryption for IMAP, and use port 465 with SSL/TLS encryption for SMTP if you've set this up with Microsoft Outlook._

 You will now be able to connect to your setup mail server and finally send and receive emails with any external desktop email client using your mail server as a secure encrypted relay!
-Awesome!

 Send a test mail and enter your credentials to ensure your setups up and working fine.

-- You can now Create various Users on your VPS mail sevrer and create various associated mail accounts for sending/recieving capability.
+You can now Create various Users on your VPS mail sevrer and create various associated mail accounts for sending/recieving capability.

 `sudo adduser -m Yahoo` --> Add user with home directory

-For example .
-If i'd like to setup say, a *Spoofed Yahoo account* to send and recieve mails.
-I'd create a user on my VPS mail server .
-If only sending would be the need without the recieving capability, go with the *Spoofing method with GoPhish* discussed.

-You can list all available mailbox users with:

-`sudo doveadm user '*'`
+You can list all available mailbox users with: `sudo doveadm user '*'`

 It's advisable to restart Dovecot each time you add users.